 You’ll notice that many movements call for RPE or rate of perceived exertion.
 This means you are looking for an intensity level corresponding to the RPE value provided.

 If an exercise asks for RPE10, you hit the heaviest weight possible and can’t do any more reps than prescribed.
-The movement should seem easier if you use RPE9, RPE8, or RPE7.
+The movement should seem easier using RPE9, RPE8, or RPE7.
 Even though resistance training aims to be tough, sometimes a tough workout doesn’t need the heaviest load.

 Building Strength Workout: